Madagascar Wedding Traditions

 - Sound systems: $200-500 rental

-- Choreographed dances: 30% of urban weddings
+- Choreographed dances: Increasingly popular in urban weddings

 - Live streaming: $100-300 for diaspora participation